-- Drugs & Dangerous Products or Substances: Content that promotes or features the sale, use, or abuse of illegal drugs, regulated drugs or substances, or other dangerous products is not eligible for advertising.
+- Drugs & Dangerous Products or Substances: Content that promotes or features the sale, use, or abuse of illegal drugs, regulated drugs or substances, or other dangerous products are not eligible for advertising.
 Any drug or related product can’t be glorified either.

 - Harmful or Dangerous Acts: Any content that promotes dangerous or harmful behavior.